 As the seasons change, so do our hours of working daylight.
 Because of this, drivers have to battle things such as glare from either the setting sun, or the headlights of oncoming vehicles.
 In order to prevent this, it’s extremely important to make sure that your windows and mirrors are clean and that there is nothing reflective on the truck cab.
 We all know how dirty they can get, especially during this time of the year.
 Maintaining a clean windshield will go a long way in reducing glare.
 Proper sunglasses can also help, as well as utilizing your vehicle’s visors.

 Beware of Glare

 Just by utilizing these simple safety tips, you can reduce your risk of work-related injuries and help ensure the safety of not only yourself but also others on the road.
-We hope that you keep each of these precautions in mind on your next delivery.
+We hope that you keep each of these driving safety precautions in mind on your next delivery.
 As always, for any and all of your insurance needs, give us a call at 860-453-0116, and a member of our ISP / CSP insurance team will be happy to assist you.

 - Interviewing Guidelines For FXG Contractors and ISPS